TheSeanis/Android-Security-Evaluation-Environment/README.md

 	* Make sure both files are executable (chmod +x)
 	* Try running apktool via cli
 * [MITM Proxy - Local man-in-the-middle tool for SSL traffic analysis](https://mitmproxy.org/)
 	* **Description:** MITM Proxy is a tool that can act as a local man in the middle tool for SSL traffic analysis.
-It was used to monitor requests that the application is being sent and received.
-This is helpful to discover if a mobile application’s traffic is secure or not.
+It can be used to monitor requests that the application is sending and receiving.
+This is helpful to discover if a mobile application’s traffic is secure or not as well as blackbox analysis of traffic between applications and backend instances.
 	* `brew install mitmproxy`
 	* [Prepare to install trusted certificates](http://wiki.cacert.org/FAQ/ImportRootCert#Android_Phones_.26_Tablets) so the certificate of MITMProxy is accepted from the Android OS (We believe it must be Android 7 or lower to do this)
 	* Go to [CACert](https://www.cacert.org/index.php?id=3)